Is there an SAT or ACT requirement?

 My parents are C of O alumni?
 Does that make a difference?

-Applicants who are children of alumni, who are members in good standing of the College of the Ozarks Alumni Association, will be given preferential consideration until February 15 of each year.
+Applicants who are children of alumni, who are lifetime dues-paid members in good standing of the College of the Ozarks Alumni Association, will be given preferential consideration until December 31 of each year, for the following academic year.
 Alumni children applicants must complete the same admissions process as all candidates.
 Admissions standards are not modified for alumni children applicants.
+Admission is not guaranteed for anyone.

 Does it help to have an alumni reference?